3.8 Development of entrepreneurship competence

 - supporting policy and practice to develop entrepreneurial skills

 - supporting training of educators, trainers and teachers to deliver entrepreneurial skills

 EntreComp can be used across sectors and be a key support for collaboration and development work by educators, trainers, employers, professional bodies and policy-makers.

 Support for educators in entrepreneurship education

 The promotion of entrepreneurial competence development programmes within secondary schools (MIUR decree no. 4244 of 13/03/2018, mentioned above) is accompanied by useful tools for their implementation.
 The MIUR decree proposes a syllabus - built in collaboration with various stakeholders including business associations, the cooperative world, companies, professional associations (and others) - which provides teachers with examples of possible teaching methods and topics to be proposed to students.
 These range from topics such as the analysis of personal attitudes, to the management and implementation of ideas, to the development of creativity, to name a few.
-The syllabus is based on the conceptual model of the Entrepreneurship Competence Framework (ENTRECOMP) defined by the European Commission to offer member states a common reference for the development of initiatives to support entrepreneurial competence.
+The syllabus is based on the conceptual model of the already mentioned Entrepreneurship Competence Framework (ENTRECOMP) defined by the European Commission to offer member states a common reference for the development of initiatives to support entrepreneurial competence.